Islamic State beheads 15 of its own fighters: Afghan official

 The Taliban and Islamic State have frequently fought each other in Nangarhar and both have been targeted by sustained U.S. air strikes.

-However the exact nature of the relationship between the two groups is little understood.
-There have been isolated incidents in Afghanistan in which the fighters from the two groups appear to have cooperated.
+But the exact nature of the relationship between the two groups is little understood.
+There have been isolated incidents in Afghanistan in which the fighters of both appear to have cooperated.

-According to Afghan intelligence documents reviewed by Reuters earlier this year, security officials believe Islamic State is present in nine provinces, from Nangarhar and Kunar in the east to Jawzjan, Faryab and Badakhshan in the north and Ghor in the central west.
+Afghan intelligence documents reviewed by Reuters this year showed security officials believe Islamic State is present in nine provinces, from Nangarhar and Kunar in the east to Jawzjan, Faryab and Badakhshan in the north and Ghor in the central west.

-Reporting by Ahmad Sultan; Writing by Girish Gupta; Editing by James Mackenzie and Nick Macfie
+Reporting by Ahmad Sultan; Writing by Girish Gupta; Editing by James Mackenzie and Clarence Fernandez